pedrolino25/streamio-infra/README.md

 - Each client receives a unique **API Key** that resolves to a project in DynamoDB
 - **Upload**: Only via presigned S3 URLs (no direct S3 access)
-- **Playback**: Only via CloudFront Signed URLs with expiration timestamps
+- **Playback**: Only via CloudFront Signed Cookies with expiration timestamps
 - All S3 paths are automatically prefixed with `projects/{project_id}/`

 ---